-"The question-Can an ice-boat go faster than the wind?-having been recently rais. ed in the Evening Post, that journal re-ferred the matter to Prof. Loomis, of Yale, and President Barnard, of Columbia, both well known mathematicians.
+"The question-Can an ice-boat go faster than the wind ?-having been recently raised in the Evening Post, that journal referred the matter to Prof. Loomis, of Yale, and President Barnard, of Columbia, both well known mathematicians.
 Prof. Loomis wrote: "The wind could not communicate to a sail boat or an ice-boat a velocity greater than its own velocity; nor indeed can it communicate an equal velocity, because a part of the force is wasted in overcoming friction.
-Since the velocity of the wind is very variable, while a boat (on account of its inertia) preserves a more uniform movement, it may happen that an ice-boat moves with a velocity greater than that of the wind at a particular instant, but its velocity must be less than that of the previous wind which imparted to it its motion."
-President Barnard wrote: "The answer of the editors of the Evening Post to the question proposed is too obviously correct to require discussion, it being understood that the velocity of the wind propelling the beat is constant.
+Since the velocity of the wind is very variable, while a boat (on account of its inertia) preserves a more uniform movement, it may happen that an ice-boat moves. with a velocity greater than that of the wind at a particular instant, but its velocity must be less than that of the previous wind which imported to it its motion."
+President Barnard wrote: "The answer of the editors of the Evening Post to the question proposed is too obviously correct to require discussion, it being understood that the velocity of the wind propelling the boat is constant.
 If the wind is fluctuating, it is supposable that the boat may attain a velocity which at intervals will be superior to that of the wind."
-And now comes the Scientific American, which takes the mathematicians to task in this pungent way: "In thus putting themselves squarely on record in opposition to a fact of common experience in ice-buat sailing, these learned gentlemen furnish one more instance to the long list of mistakes by eminent scholars. who have declared results to be impossible after they have been practically achieved.

-This question of exceeding the wind in velocity is simply one of fact, and the possibility of it depends upon the manner in which the boat is sailed, and the absence of much friction.
-If sailed directly before the wind, an 'ice-yacht, like a balloon, simply drifts with the wind, and obviously can not equal, much less exceed, the wind in velocity.
-But ice-yachts are not sailed in that way; their best speed is made with the sail hauled flat aft, when the sail cuts the air like a knife-edge, and the pressure on it fau not be lessened by the boat's running away from the wind.
-Whatever may be the boat's speed, the wind is iteadily abeam and the pressure constant.
-Under these conditions with favorable ice, experienced yachtsmen agree that the speed of an ice-yacht may easily be double or treble the velocity of the wind that drives What have the professors to say to this?"
+And now comes the Scientific American, which takes the mathematicians to task in this pungent way: In thus putting themselves squarely on record in opposition to a fact of common experience in ice boat sailing, these learned gentlemen furnish one more instance to the long list of mistakes by eminent scholars. who have declared results to be impossible after they have been practically achieved: This question of exceeding the wind in velocity is simply one of fact, and the possibility of it depends upon the manner in which the boat is sailed, and the absence of much friction.
+If sailed directly before the wind, an ice-yacht like a balloon, simply drifts with the wind, and a balloon, simply drifts with the wind, and obviously can not equal, much less exceed, the wind in velocity.
+But (ice-yachts are not satisfied in that way; their best speed is made with the sail hauled flat aft, when the sail cuts the air like a knife-edge, and the pressure on it can not be lessened by the boat's running away from the wind.
+What ever may be the houle wind what ever may be the boat's speed, the wind is steadily abeam and the pressure constant.
+Under these conditions with favorable ice, experienced yachtsmen agree that the speed of an ice-yacht may easily be double or treble the velocity of the wind that drives it."
+What have the professors to say to remark-nothing.
+Years ago a friend was in Cincinnati at a gentleman's house in the evening, and a learned statement from a scientist was read to the effect that sorghum would not granulate into sugar.
+The host laughed, went to a cupboard, handed out a of Heaven, were thought to have the exclubottle of handsome granulated sugar, and said, "Here is fact versus science.
+I made this from sorghum juice myself."
+Away with This, bigoted conceit, and give us a larger and truer science, which shall seethe sway of mind and of spiritual law as well as the potency of matter.